-This “Portrait of Dr Paul Alexandre” by Amedeo Modigliani is one of several paintings of Dr Alexandre created by Modigliani in a modern style characterised by elongation of faces and figures, that echo precursors such as Titian, Goya, and Velázquez.
-In this painting, the elongated face and highly simplified features derive Modigliani’s study of Egyptian, African and Oceanic sculpture.
+This “Portrait of Dr. Paul Alexandre” by Amedeo Modigliani is one of several paintings of Dr. Alexandre created by Modigliani in a modern style characterized by elongation of faces and figures, that echo precursors such as Titian, Goya, and Velázquez.
+The elongated face and highly simplified features in this painting were influenced by Modigliani’s study of Egyptian, African, and Oceanic sculpture.

 Amedeo Modigliani was an Italian painter and sculptor who worked mainly in France and is known for portraits and nudes.
 Modigliani moved to Paris in 1906, where he came into contact with prominent artists such as Pablo Picasso.
 From 1909 to 1914, he devoted himself mainly to sculpture in which the linear form of African sculpture and the figurative Renaissance painters informed his work.
 His main subject was portraits and full figures of humans, both in the images and in sculptures.
 Later he painted the human figure almost exclusively and created many reclining female nudes.
 During his life, Amedeo Modigliani had little success and died aged 35 in Paris.

 - Simplified, elongated oval faces, gracefully sculptured noses, and simplified mouths highlight the artist’s interest in African masks.